William Tyler Page: Clerk of House of Representatives

 Page died 11 years later, during the first year of America's involvement in the Second World War, on October 19, 1942, after serving his country his entire adult life humbly but always proudly.
 The House of Representatives adjourned the following day in his honor.

 For many years, Page also served as the President General of the United States Flag Association.
 Two days before his death, he gave an address to the Daughters of the American Revolution on the Golden Anniversary of the writing of the Pledge of Allegiance to the American Flag (1892).

 American's Creed

 The American's Creed is as follows:

 I believe in the United States of America as a government of the people, by the people, for the people; whose just powers are derived from the consent of the governed; a democracy in a republic; a sovereign Nation of many sovereign States; a perfect union, one and inseparable; established upon those principles of freedom, equality, justice, and humanity for which American patriots sacrificed their lives and fortunes.

 I therefore believe it is my duty to my country to love it, to support its Constitution, to obey its laws, to respect its flag, and to defend it against all enemies.

-The American's Creed, original text handwritten by Page.